Scalable Quantitative Verification For Deep Neural Networks: Soundness

 \begin{lemma} Let $E$ be the event that the algorithm $\cal{A} \in \{\bincert\}$ fails, then $Pr[E] \leq \delta$. \end{lemma}

-\begin{proof} Let the algorithm under analysis be $\cal{A}$, which can either \bincert or some other strategy that follows the \metaprovero structure.
-Fix any input to $\cal{A}$, and consider the execution of $\cal{A}$ under those inputs.
+\begin{proof} Fix any input to $\cal{A}$, and consider the execution of $\cal{A}$ under those inputs.
 Without loss of generality, we can order the intervals tested by $\cal{A}$ in the sequence that $\cal{A}$ invokes the \tester on them in that execution.
 Let the sequence of intervals be numbered from $1,\hdots, i$, for some value $i$.

 Now, let us bound the probability of the event $E_i$, which is when $\cal{A}$ tests intervals $1,\hdots ,i$ and fails.
 To do so, we consider events associated with each invocation of \tester $j \in [1,i]$.
 Let $R_j$ be the event that $\cal{A}$ returns immediately after invoking the \tester on the $j$-th interval.
 Let $\correctans{j}$ denote the event that \tester returns a correct answer for the $j$-th interval.
 If $E_i$ is true, then $\cal{A}$ terminates immediately after testing the $i$-th interval and fails.
 This event happens only if two conditions are met: First, $\cal{A}$ did not return immediately after testing intervals $1,\hdots,i-1$; and second, $\cal{A}$ returns a wrong answer at $i$-th interval and does terminate.
 Therefore, we can conclude that the event $E_i = \wrongans{i} \cap R_{i} \cap \noreturn{i-1} \cap \ldots \cap \noreturn{1}$.
 The probability of failure $Pr[E_i]$ for each event $E_i$ is upper bounded by $Pr[\wrongans{i}]$.